 Deadlines for submitting Election Expenses:

-Monday 12 June (for results declared between 6 & 8 May)
+Monday 10 June (for results declared between 4 and 6 May)

 Remember the deadline for emergency replacement of lost or spoilt postal ballot papers is 5pm on Polling Day.

-It’s important to note that the date for postal ballots going in the mail will vary between local councils, so make sure to get in touch with your local authority to get this key information.
+The date postal ballots go in the mail will vary between local councils, so make sure to get in touch with your local authority to get this key information.